drjwbaker/proghistlive/README.md

 ### Regular expressions

 If you are bringing a laptop you might like to download the free, cross-platform editor Komodo Edit (http://komodoide.com/komodo-edit/) for this session.
 However if you already have an editor that you are comfortable using and that allows regular expressions in its find-and-replace tool then it’s preferable to stay with the editor you know.
 The exercises can also be done on a web interface or on paper, so you are also welcome to bring a tablet or a notebook and pen for this session.

 ______

+### AntConc

+AntConc is a corpus analysis toolkit for concordancing and text analysis.
+You can download it at from the [AntConc Homepage](http://www.laurenceanthony.net/software/antconc/) where you will also find installation instructions.

+______